idaholab/moose/modules/tensor_mechanics/doc/content/source/kernels/lagrangian/HomogenizedTotalLagrangianStressDivergence.md

 ## Overview

-This object provides the total Lagrangian stress equilibrium and Jacobian.
+This object provides the total Lagrangian stress equilibrium kernel and corresponding Jacobian for the homogenization system.
 It is identical to the [`TotalLagrangianStressDivergence`](TotalLagrangianStressDivergence.md) class except it also provides the correct off-diagonal Jacobinan terms for the [Lagrangian kernel homogenization system](Homogenization.md).